 The first time I ever had Key Lime Pie was when I was about 12, on winter break vacation in Lake Worth, Fla, with my family and one of my friends.
-I remember thinking “Wow, this is even better than Lemon Meringue Pie!
+I remember thinking “Wow, this is even better than Lemon or any other Citrus Meringue Pie!
 I think I’m going to invent a Lime Meringue Pie with this cool key lime!”

 In an attempt to use up some extra graham cracker crust I had, I made the crust on these tarts way too thick.
 Make yours thinner.